 eventcompression.tcl.
 This file should contain one or more lines such as this:

 enableEventCompression GLWidget false

 Here, event compression for GLWidgets has been switched off.
 You can have as many lines of this form as you like so long as each one has the same format with the second word being the name of the relevant class and the third word being

 SQUISHDIR/etc/ignoredauts.txt, if it exists.
 The file is a list of process names, one per line.
 On Linux each process name is the same name as the executable binary file; on other systems it is the name used by the ps or top programs.
 Squish will not hook into any process listed in this file.
 This blacklist exists to provide a last resort means of stopping Squish from hooking into a sub-processes launched by an AUT that would be adversely affected by an attempt to hook into it—for example, it might terminate prematurely.
-If you have a problem with hooking into a sub-process it is best to contact froglogic's technical support for advice before editing this file.
+If you have a problem with hooking into a sub-process it is best to contact Qt Support Center for advice before editing this file.

 © 2023 The Qt Company Ltd.